ThingsProtocol/evec-mini-demo/Demo/README.md

 ### Edge device demo

-![EVEC Edge Architecture v0.0.1](../pic/evec_edge_arch.png?raw=true "evec edge arch v0.0.1") client1 - A
-client2 - B
+![EVEC Edge Architecture v0.0.1](../pic/evec_edge_arch.png?raw=true "evec edge arch v0.0.1") client1 - A (you can think it as a phone or an IoT button) client2 - B (a smart locker at your home)

 A is the sending client.
 B is the receiving client